Ball State vs. Central Michigan NCAA Football Odds, Plays and Insights | November 17, 2021

 Over/Under Insights

-- Ball State and its opponents have combined for 62 points just two times this season.
+- Ball State and its opponents have scored at least 62 points -- this matchup's point total -- just two times this year.

-- So far this season, 40% of Central Michigan's games (4/10) have had more combined points than Wednesday's total of 62.
+- In 40% of Central Michigan's games this season (4/10), the teams combined to score more than Wednesday's total of 62.

 - The combined points per game average of the two teams, 58.4, is 3.6 points fewer than Wednesday's over/under.

-- This contest's over/under is 5.5 points greater than the 56.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 56.5 points per game, 5.5 fewer than this contest's over/under.

 - Cardinals games have an average total of 55.4 points this season, 6.6 fewer than Wednesday's over/under.

-- The 59.4 PPG average total in Chippewas games this season is 2.6 points fewer than this game's over/under.
+- The 62 total in this game is 2.6 points above the 59.4 average total in Chippewas games this season.

 Ball State Stats and Trends

-- This season, the Cardinals are winless ATS when entering a game as a favorite of 2.5 points or more (in three chances).
+- The Cardinals have yet to cover the spread this season when favored by 2 points or more in three chances.

-- Ball State's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Ball State's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- Ball State is 2-2 against the spread and 4-1 overall in games when it puts up more than 28.7 points.
+- Ball State is 2-2 against the spread and 4-1 overall this season when the team records more than 28.7 points.

-- In games that Ball State amasses over 415.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Ball State piles up over 415.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cardinals have turned the ball over nine times this season, three fewer than the Chippewas have forced (12).
+- This year, the Cardinals have nine turnovers, three fewer than the Chippewas have takeaways (12).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.